Interpretable statistical representations of neural population dynamics and geometry: Methods

 where $\omega$ are trainable weights.
-The MLP is composed of $L$ linear (fully-connected) layers interspersed by ReLU non-linearities.
+The multilayer perceptron is composed of $L$ linear (fully-connected) layers interspersed by ReLU non-linearities.
 We used $L=2$ with a sufficiently high output dimension to encode the variables of interest.
 The parameters were initialised using the Kaiming method~\autocite{he2016}.